Data is a critical asset of The Chinese University of Hong Kong, Shenzhen, and its security is essential for the University's normal operations.

 Backup of personal data

-For critically important data, follow the well-respected 3-2-1 backup rule.
+For critical data, it is recommended to follow the widely recognized 3-2-1 backup rule.
 This rule recommends that you should maintain at least three copies of your data: two on separate local media and one in a remote location.
-For larger but less valuable data, a local backup is sufficient.
-The followings are ways to implement a backup strategy:
+For large but less critical data, local backups may suffice.
+Below are methods to implement a backup strategy:

-- External Storage Backup: Utilizes an external hard drive or USB drive to back up data on a regular basis.
+- External Storage Backup: Use an external hard drive or USB drive to back up data on a regular basis.

 - Network Attached Storage (NAS): Back up your data by connecting to a NAS device through your home or office network.